 Before reaching a financial settlement upon divorce it is essential that each spouse provide full and frank disclosure of all of their capital assets (including pensions), liabilities and income.
 The court will not make a financial court order upon divorce, whether with the spouses’ consent or otherwise, unless disclosure has been provided.
 At the bare minimum the court requires a completed Statement of Information form from each spouse which gives a summary of their financial circumstances.
 A more comprehensive financial statement form, called a Form E, is however commonly used instead/as well and this form requires both spouses to provide documentary evidence in support; e.g their last 12 months bank statements for all accounts, valuations of assets such as property, shares and pensions and evidence of income.
-With both types of disclosure forms spouses have sign a Statement of Truth which means that, if the financial disclosure is found to be untrue, then the dishonest spouse could be found to be in contempt of court which is punishable by way of fine or a term of imprisonment.
+With both types of disclosure forms, spouses have to sign a Statement of Truth which means that, if the financial disclosure is found to be untrue during the divorce proceedings, then the dishonest spouse could be found to be in contempt of court which is punishable by way of fine or a term of imprisonment.

 There is a considerable benefit in having legal representation and advice when it comes to examining your spouse’s disclosure.
 An experienced eye can help uncover anomalies or hidden assets and can ensure that assets are properly valued.
 Sometimes there is a genuine oversight by one spouse to disclose an asset but occasionally it is a deliberate attempt to hide or undervalue assets.
 A thorough examination of financial disclosure can make it very difficult for one spouse to avoid their obligation of full and frank financial disclosure.
 Equally essential is that your solicitor can help you make cost effective decisions; whilst it may be tempting to chase down every possibility of non disclosure, or to go on ‘fishing expeditions’ in the hope of uncovering more assets, a solicitor can help you make an objective decision.
-It is particularly important to weigh up the potential benefit of pursuing an issue against considering whether it will actually make a difference in terms of an overall settlement and how much it will increase costs by.
+It is particularly important to weigh up the potential benefit of pursuing an issue against considering whether it will actually make a difference in terms of an overall settlement and how much it will increase the cost of divorce proceedings.

-So, once you have finished the disclosure process, reached an agreement and had it made legally binding by way of a financial court order, what happens if you later find out that your spouse did fail to disclose something or deliberately lied?
+So, following divorce proceedings: once you have finished the disclosure process, reached an agreement and have had it made legally binding by way of a financial court order, what happens if you later find out that your spouse did fail to disclose something or deliberately lied?
 On Friday 5 September 2014 we learnt that the highest court in the United Kingdom, the Supreme Court, will be considering this very issue.
 It has been announced that in June 2015 the Supreme Court will consider the Wife’s appeal in the case of Sharland v Sharland.
 In July 2012 the High Court was due to decide how to divide assets upon Mr and Mrs Sharland’s divorce.
 This was a ‘big money’ case where the liquid capital assets were valued at approximately £16 million and where the Husband’s shares in his company had been valued in the divorce proceedings at between £31.5 million and £47.25 million.
 Part of the hearing had focused on how much these shares were worth and this depended in part on when and how he would be able to sell them.
 One option was an initial public offering (IPO).
-During his oral evidence the husband said that it was most unlikely that there would be an IPO, or any other method of disposing of his shares, in less than 3 years time and probably not until 5-7 years time.
+During his oral evidence the Husband said that it was most unlikely that there would be an IPO, or any other method of disposing of his shares, in less than 3 years time and probably not until 5-7 years time.
 Part way through the final hearing, and after hearing this evidence from the Husband, the couple actually reached a settlement which was approved by the court.
 The settlement provided for the Wife to receive approximately 65% of the liquid capital and that when the company shares were sold by the Husband he would receive a larger proportion of the profit than she would.
 The agreement was put into the form of a court order but before it was sealed, and thus made legally binding, it transpired that the Husband had lied and that he had actually been having discussions with investment bankers as early as 2012 as part of active preparations for an IPO.
 Press reports speculated that the company may be worth as much as $1 billion (£600 million).

 Upon receiving applications from both sides, the High Court judge had to decide whether the agreement should be set aside in light of this new information.
 The judge applied a principle from the leading non-disclosure divorce case Livesey v Jenkins which states that the court will only set aside an order if it can be shown that there has been a material non-disclosure by one spouse which has resulted in an order being made which is substantially different from the order which it would have made if such disclosure had taken place.
 In Sharland the judge decided that the Husband had indeed given misleading and dishonest evidence to the court but that the outcome to this particular case would not have been substantially different if he had told the truth.
 Therefore the court order was legally binding.